top of page

 Leave Travel Allowance

-A salaried employee's travel expenses during leaves of absence are the only expenses for which they are excluded from paying income tax under the income tax law.
+A salaried employee's travel expenses during leaves of absence are the only expenses for which they are excluded from paying income tax under the Income Tax law.
 You need to be aware that expenses for shopping, dining, entertainment, and leisure that are incurred over the entire vacation are not covered by the exemption.
-LTA/LTC may be claimed twice in a period of four years.
-A person may carry over this exemption to the following block if they do not utilise it inside that one.
+LTA/LTC may be claimed twice in a four year period.
+A person may carry over this exemption to the following block if they do not utilize it inside that one.
 The following are the limitations applicable to LTA:

 • Foreign travel expenses are not covered by LTA/LTC.
 It only covers domestic travel.